fmalmeida/bacannot/README.md

 * Docker
   + `fmalmeida/bacannot:{latest, kofamscan, jbrowse, renv}`

-This images have been kept separate to not create massive Docker image and to avoid dependencies conflicts.
+These images have been kept separate to not create massive Docker image and to avoid dependencies conflicts.

 ## Installation